vcmi/vcmi/docs/modders/Campaign_Format.md

 - `"campaignVersion"` is creator defined version
 - `"creationDateTime"` unix time of campaign creation
 - `"allowDifficultySelection"` is a boolean field (`true`/`false`) which allows or disallows to choose difficulty before scenario start
+- `"loadingBackground"` is for setting a different loading screen background

 ## Scenario description